First Order (Star Wars): The Last Jedi (2017)

 At the start of The Last Jedi, the First Order's fleet attacks the Resistance base on the planet D'Qar.
-Poe Dameron rashly leads an assault against a Mandator IV-class Siege Dreadnought – one of only a handful of heavy orbital bombardment platforms in the First Order fleet – and manages to destroy it, but at the cost of the entire bomber wing of the Resistance.
+Poe Dameron rashly leads an assault against a Mandator IV–class Siege Dreadnought—one of only a handful of heavy orbital bombardment platforms in the First Order fleet—and manages to destroy it, but at the cost of the entire bomber wing of the Resistance.
 Kylo Ren leads an assault in his TIE silencer, destroying several Resistance fighters.
 First Order TIEs destroy the Resistance carrier ship, wiping out the Resistance leadership.
 General Leia survives but is incapacitated.
 Vice Admiral Holdo assumes control of the Resistance fleet while Leia recovers.

 The First Order tracks the small Resistance fleet via a hyperspace jump using new "hyperspace tracking" technology.
 Running low on fuel, the remaining Resistance fleet is pursued by the First Order.
 This devolves into a siege-like battle of attrition, as one by one the smaller Resistance ships run out of fuel and are destroyed by the pursuing First Order fleet.
 Finn and a Resistance mechanic, Rose, embark on a mission to disable the First Order's tracking device in the Mega-class Star Dreadnought Supremacy.

 Meanwhile, Kylo Ren kills Snoke, replacing him as Supreme Leader of the First Order.
 Poe Dameron stages a mutiny against Holdo, believing her inept and without a plan.
 Holdo reveals, however, that she didn't trust Poe with her plan due to his reckless assault on the dreadnought.
 The plan is for the Resistance to flee in cloaked shuttles to an old Rebel Alliance base on the planet Crait, while Holdo remains on the Resistance command ship, the MC85 Star Cruiser Raddus.
-The First Order discover the ruse, however, destroying most of the shuttlecraft.
+The First Order discovers the ruse, however, destroying most of the shuttlecraft.
 Finn and Rose locate the tracking device but are captured by Captain Phasma.
 Holdo sacrifices herself by directing the Raddus to lightspeed jump directly into the Mega-Destroyer, destroying much of the First Order fleet in the process.
 Finn manages to kill Captain Phasma and escape with Rose to Crait.

 The First Order blast the door of the Rebel base with miniaturized Death Star technology.
 Leia sends out transmissions to allies "in the Outer Rim" requesting for aid, but they inexplicably do not appear.
 Just as the First Order breaches the base, Luke Skywalker appears to challenge them.
 A full barrage by their artillery has no effect on Luke, so Kylo Ren descends to duel him in person.
 Ren realizes that Luke is a Force projection; while Ren is distracted, the surviving Resistance escape the planet.